NicolasNoya/SkinLessionSegmentation/README.md

 - research: This folder contains the research, which consists on both, theoretical and practical research.
 - segmentation: This folder contains the segmentation class that is in charge of the segmentation and postprocessing steps of the model.
 - dataset: Even thought this folder might not appear in the gitlab project, it contains the data used to test the model's performance and also adjust the hyperparameters.
+- demo: The demo folder contains a Streamlit program that performs image segmentation on an input image.

 ## Methodology of work